micheljung/d2r-api/readme.md

 }
 ```

-Currently, all queried fields are `AND`. `OR` is not yet supported, nor is any combination of both.
+Currently, all queried fields are `OR`. `AND` will be soon.
+Combinations of the the likely won't be supported.

 ## Where the Data comes from